Edgar Rice Burroughs, Inc. Presents

 an all new web comic in our comic subscription lineup

-See the first strip of Pirate Blood, FREE, along with our entire lineup of 23 Edgar Rice Burroughs Comic Adventures.
+See the first 4 strips of The Girl From Farris’s, free, and our entire lineup of 22 Edgar Rice Burroughs Comic Adventures.